 For example, if a patient notices a lump in their neck, they usually see their family physician and then the doctor may send the patient to a specialist, such as an ENT (ear/nose/throat) doctor.
 More tests will be ordered, and can include CT scans, MRIs, scopes and biopsies (taking a small sample of the concerning area).

 From there, if cancer is diagnosed, the patient will be referred to an oncologist to discuss the best treatment plan for that patient.
-As the head and neck cancer navigator, I attend nearly every head and neck cancer patients’ initial consult with one of our oncologists.
-Because treatment for head and neck cancers is often complex, and can have fairly significant complications, I work closely with patients in helping them manage the process.
+The head and neck cancer navigator attend nearly every head and neck cancer patients’ initial consult with one of our oncologists.
+Because treatment for head and neck cancers is often complex, and can have fairly significant complications, they work closely with patients in helping them manage the process.

 How do you treat this type of cancer?